google/WebFundamentals/src/content/en/updates/2018/06/ar-for-the-web.md

 demo](/ar/discover/supported-devices), check out the video link at the top of this article.

-One thing that demo and vide doesn't show is how AR can convey the size of a real object.
+One thing that demo and video doesn't show is how AR can convey the size of a real object.
 The video here shows an educational demo that we built called [Chacmool](https://web-education-ar-demo.appspot.com/).
 A [companion article](/web/updates/2018/06/webar-chacmool)